Serotonin is a neurotransmitter, or chemical messenger, that controls and stabilizes your mood and functions in your brain.

 Serotonin affects many aspects of your gut function, including:

 Levels of each of these receptors vary from person to person.
-For example, your stomach may interpret what others perceive as a normal feeling of fullness, as pain.
+For example, your stomach may interpret what others perceive as a normal feeling of fullness as pain.

-Low levels of serotonin may be more prone to fibromyalgia.
-Fibromyalgia is a heightened sensitivity to pain in muscles throughout the body.
+Low levels of serotonin may make you more prone to fibromyalgia, a heightened sensitivity to pain in muscles throughout your body.
 Altered levels of serotonin can also interrupt your sleep patterns and are associated with chronic depression and anxiety disorders.

 Don’t forget that exercise and relaxation techniques like meditation can alter your serotonin levels enough to have a positive impact on your symptoms.

 The nervous systems of your brain and your gut are connected by neural pathways, and serotonin plays an important role in both, regulating basic functioning and mood.

 Serotonin can affect your IBS symptoms, and altering serotonin levels through medication can help treat them.